iamryaan011/advices-generator/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Introduction
 Need a advice?
 No problem, i solve this.
-I use react/next.js, javascript, scss and axios requisition.
+I use next.js, scss and axios.

 ## Getting Started